shakacode/react_on_rails/README.md

     Create react on rails files for install generator.
 ```

 For a clear example of what each generator option will do, see our generator results repo: [Generator Results](https://github.com/shakacode/react_on_rails-generator-results/blob/master/README.md).
 Each pull request shows a git "diff" that highlights the changes that the generator has made.
-Another good option is to create a simple test app per the [Tutorial for v2.0](docs/tutorial-v2.md).
+Another good option is to create a simple test app per the [Tutorial](docs/tutorial.md).

 ### Understanding the Organization of the Generated Client Code
 The generated client code follows our organization scheme.
 Each unique set of functionality, is given its own folder inside of `client/app/bundles`.
 This encourages for modularity of *domains*.